tkersey/resume/Readme.md

 #### [Gray's College Enterprises](https://graysbooks.com) — November 1998 to October 2013 (Director/Developer)
 >Gray's owned and operated eight off-campus retail stores catering to the college market and ran a wholesale division that distributed textbooks for retail and direct to customers

-* Designed and built from scratch an iOS app customized for the purchase of textbooks directly from students while at a remote location
-* Designed and built a tool to search Amazon for arbitrage opportunities on textbooks
-* Developed tools to automatically acquire critical business information about required textbooks for classes from campus websites
-* Designed and led development of a custom textbook inventory management system
+* Led development of an iOS to purchase textbooks dirctly from students, a tool to perform arbitrage of textbooks between Amazon and wholesale market, a tool to acquired critical campus textbook and classes information and a custom textbook inventory management system
-**Technologies used: Objective-C, Ruby, Tokyo Cabinet, MessagePack**

 ##### Open source contributions
 * Homebrew